PayThePizzo/Predictive-Analysis-Notes/Theory/7 - TRANSFORMATIONS.md

 [1] 24280.36
 ```

-In fact, the mode here is
+In fact, the model here is

 $$log(\hat{y}(x)) = \hat{\beta_{0}}+ \hat{\beta_{1}}x$$